kotama7/portfolio/README.md

 - `portfolio/` – React application created with Create React App.
 See `portfolio/README.md` for details on available scripts.
 - `docker-compose.yml` – Example compose file that builds the app and deploys it using Firebase.
+- `portfolio/functions/` – Firebase Cloud Functions used for the AI features.

 ## Getting started